saleor/storefront/README.md

 ## Starting production server

-After completing the development as per above, these commands are suitable to start the `storefront` and `saleor-app-checkout` applications in a production-like environment:
+After completing the development, these commands are suitable to start the `storefront` and `saleor-app-checkout` applications in a production-like environment:

 ```bash
 pnpm build